-Michael Tushman is Baker Foundation Professor, Paul R Lawrence, MBA Class of 1942 Professor Emeritus, and Charles (Tex) Thornton Chair of the Advanced Management Program (AMP) at the Harvard Business School.
-In addition to AMP, he is faculty co-chair of Leading Change and Organizational Renewal and is a former Faculty Chair for both the Advanced Management Program (AMP) and Program for Leadership Development (PLD).
+Michael Tushman is Baker Foundation Professor and Paul R Lawrence, MBA Class of 1942 Professor Emeritus.
+He is faculty co-chair of Leading Change and Organizational Renewal.
+He was formerly Faculty Chair for both the Advanced Management Program (AMP) and Program for Leadership Development (PLD) at HBS.
 He also teaches in the Harvard Business Analytics Program, Harvard’s first cross-university and online executive program.

 Mike was awarded the Academy of Management’s Career Achievement Award for Distinguished Scholarly Contributions to Management.
 His publications include Lead and Disrupt (2016; second edition publishing in September 2021) and Winning Through Innovation: A Practical Guide to Leading Organizational Renewal and Change (2002), both with Charles O’Reilly; Navigating Change: How CEOs, Top Teams, and Boards Steer Transformation (with D. Hambrick and D. Nadler,1998); Competing by Design: A Blueprint for Organizational Architectures (with D. Nadler, 1998); and Managing Strategic Innovation: A Collection of Readings (with P. Anderson, 2004).
 Mike was previously on the faculty of the Graduate School of Business, Columbia University and has been a visiting professor at MIT and INSEAD.